XenitAB/xenitab.github.io/docs/xks/developer-guide/security.md

 >>>>>>> ce8055a06...
 Add initila docs for OPA & SecurityContext
 =======

  The `runAsUser` field specifies that for any Containers in the Pod, all processes run with user ID 1000.
-The runAsGroup field specifies the primary group ID of 1000 for all processes within any containers of the Pod
+The runAsGroup field specifies the primary group ID of 1000 for all processes within any containers of the Pod.
+If this field is not set, the primary group ID of the containers will be root.
+Using `runAsNonRoot: true` makes it impossible for containers to run as root, it will require a defined non-zero numeric USER directive defined in the container image.

+<<<<<<< HEAD
 <<<<<<< HEAD
 You can read more in the official documentation
 <https://kubernetes.io/docs/tasks/configure-pod-container/security-context/>